 (Registered DAPAANZ)

 Kia ora and welcome.
 My name is Dr Alexander Stevens II (PhD).
-I am a qualified health professional with a clinical background (twenty years) in Sexual / Physical Violence Recovery / Intervention / Prevention, Addictions, Mental Health, Trauma, and Suicide Prevention.
+I am a qualified health professional with over 20 years of clinical experience in sexual and physical violence recovery, addictions, mental health, trauma, and suicide prevention.

-As a registered ACC clinician and healer, I have worked for over twenty years in the health and social service fields advocating for individuals, and training whānau, support people, and communities across Aotearoa how to support people affected by sexual violence.
-I am also a vocational trainer with multiple qualifications in adult teaching.
+As a registered ACC clinician, I have spent over 20 years working across the health and social service sectors.
+My work focuses on supporting individuals and training whānau, support people, and communities across Aotearoa to better support those affected by sexual violence.
+I am also a qualified vocational trainer in adult education.

 Here are radio interviews about my work across Aotearoa/New Zealand.